 - Assist with the Residence Move-In process.

-- Demonstrate positive role modeling behaviour to all 1st-year students by maintaining a positive attitude and engaging in responsible decision-making.
+- Demonstrate positive role modelling behaviour to all 1st-year students by maintaining a positive attitude and engaging in responsible decision-making.

 - Provide leadership and support to first-year students, easing their transition to university.